 When a company already exists in Mexico, another foreign company can join the operation to create a larger company.

 Depending on the city you decide to set up your company, different benefits can be granted by the local, state and federal governments.
-For example, the city of Tijuana offers additional benefits because the region seeks government collaboration to generate plans and programs to promote foreign investment, as well as flexibility to reach agreements.
+For example, the city of Tijuana offers additional benefits because the region seeks government collaboration to generate plans and programs to promote foreign investment and business opportunities in Mexico, as well as flexibility to reach agreements.

 This is just a general idea of how foreign direct investment in Mexico works.
 If you would like to get more valuable information, we advise you to contact Tijuana EDC, the foreign investment experts.